 14 Jan Good vs. Evil; Devas vs. Asuras; Good Planets vs. Bad Planets: If We are Scientific, Why We Should Even Bother With Stuff Like Myth, Movies & Astrology?

-A few months ago, I was reading about how one of the big Hindu Gods (Brahma) was lusting after his own daughter.
+There is a story one of the biggest Hindu Gods (Brahma) lusting after his own daughter.
 She would try to escape his line of vision but he kept creating himself new faces, so he could continue to look upon her in this creepy way.

 There are more than a few stories of gods—even the Big, Important ones, doing creepy things.
-I’ve recently been contemplating the difference between the gods or devas (generally considered benevolent etheric beings) and asuras (generally considered malevolent etheric beings).
+It begs the question: what is the difference between the gods or devas (generally considered benevolent etheric beings) and asuras (demons–generally considered malevolent etheric beings).
 As I wrote to a friend, “I mean, they all say, ‘if you propitiate me sufficiently I will make your life great and if you disrespect me I will cause you great suffering.’
-And they all go about having sneaky s#x with people they shouldn’t or killing people or tricking people.
+And they all go about having sneaky sex with people they shouldn’t or killing people or tricking people.
 So.
-What is the difference?
-Any thoughts?”
+What is the difference?”

 My friend replied that he had been told the difference was that the devas are interested in mokṣa (spiritual liberation) and the asuras are not.
-I resonated with this and also felt it was a question that wasn’t done with me yet.
+I resonated with this yet felt it wasn’t the whole story.

-It nagged at me, if that is the right word, during the week that my friend Dr. Robert Svoboda and I were co-teaching a course on the planets in Vaidyagrāma, because we were talking about the planets and, among other things, their role in Jyotiṣa (Indian astrology) and Ayurveda.* And there is a lot of overlap between planets, and the devas and asuras.
+The question nagged at me during the week my friend Dr. Robert Svoboda and I were co-teaching a course on the planets in Vaidyagrāma, because we were talking about the role of the planets in Jyotiṣa (Indian astrology) and Ayurveda.
+And there is a lot of overlap between planets, and the devas and asuras and a fair amount of emphasis on which are the “good” ones and which are the “bad” ones.

-Saturn, on the other hand is considered to be ugly, lame, slow, frightening and exacting in “his” deliverance of difficulties.
+Saturn, on the other hand is considered to be ugly, lame, slow, frightening and exacting in his deliverance of difficulties.
 (Actually, he’s just seeing to it that we reap what we ourselves have sown, but nobody looks forward to that, when it comes time to reap thorns we have sowed).
-Saturn is associated with, “bad” stuff.
-As are Mars, and Rāhu and Ketu (which are nodes.
+So, Saturn is associated with, “bad” stuff.
+As is Mars, Rāhu and Ketu (which are nodes.
 Not really planets.
 But never mind that now).
 And the Sun.
 And the Moon.
 Sometimes.
 And Mercury sometimes.

 When it gets right down to it, it is hard to tell the difference between devas, asuras and the planets.
 Indeed, they are often related by close familial ties.
 Consider these associations between the planets and other planets, planets and the devas, and devas and other devas: